2018 in review: State of DevOps adoption

 This is exactly what DevOps adoption is all about: using cloud virtual machines, DevOps tools and automated CI/CD pipelines to inspire the developers to experiment and find better ways.
 When a new server is configured with 1 command and in 5 minutes, testing an idea costs literally no time or resources, and the developers are not so afraid of innovating.

 This leads to constant learning and self-development, resulting in faster commits of cleaner code, fewer bugs, faster implementation of customer feedback, greater creativity and productivity, increased company loyalty, etc. Most importantly, this leads to better end-user experience, positive outcomes and word of mouth brand advocacy, the best advertising any business can have.

 Final thoughts on the state of DevOps adoption in 2018

 The numbers above prove the efficiency of adopting DevOps for companies of all sizes.
 Forrester has announced 2018 to be a year of enterprise DevOps, as more than 50% of enterprise businesses are now actively using internal or external DevOps services.
 In a series of articles, we described how DevOps helps greatly improve the business processes in industries like financial services, healthcare, insurance, travel, e-Commerce, etc.

 Thus said, every company is free to choose the best way to DevOps adoption.
-If cautious experimentation and slow evolvement fits your corporate strategy best — try to raise DevOps talent in-house and good luck to you with this endeavor.
+If cautious experimentation and slow evolvement fit your corporate strategy best — try to raise DevOps talent in-house and we wish you good luck with this endeavor.
 But if you want to see great results fast — hiring a specialized DevOps services provider is a must.
 If you want IT Svit to help you with DevOps journey — give us a nudge, we are always ready to help!